-The SPRING (Sanctuary Protection and Renewal Into the Next Generation) Project is an attractive, renewed natural zone in the seven acre gateway area of the Springbrook Nature Center.
+The SPRING (Sanctuary Protection and Renewal Into the Next Generation) Project is an attractive, renewed natural zone in the seven-acre gateway area of the Springbrook Nature Center (SNC).
 The SPRING Project provides:

 The INTERPRETIVE CENTER is composed of 8,000 sq ft of new construction plus the 5,000 sq ft of pre-existing building rehabbed.
-Key features are four classrooms, a catering kitchen, an attractive reception area, a pleasant welcoming entrance and halls, expansive bird-friendly-glass viewing areas, and an expanded exhibit area.
-The spaces are suitable for educational, community and private events.
+Key new features are four classrooms, a catering kitchen, an attractive reception area, a pleasant welcoming entrance and halls, expansive glass viewing areas, an attractive office area, and an expanded exhibit area.
+Many spaces are suitable for educational, community and private events.

-The OUTDOOR AMENITIES include a nature based play area, an amphitheater, expanded parking, rerouted trails, and an 85th Avenue berm.
+The OUTDOOR AMENITIES include an expanded parking area, rerouted trails, improved signage, new benches, and an 85th Avenue earthen berm.

-The NEW EXHIBITS, featuring nature and sustainability, are crucial to the educational component of the Springbrook Mission.
+The EDUCATIONAL EXHIBITS, made possible by company and private donors, feature nature and sustainability, crucial to the educational component of the SNC Mission.
 Exhibits range from hands-on to high-tech styles, largely related to important environmental subjects.
-Of course, the small live animals inside and outside remain a continuing attraction.
+Live snakes and turtles inside plus viewing birds and small mammal wildlife outside remain key attractions.

 The NATURE BASED PLAY AREA, made possible by a private donor, features materials found in nature and a terrific, fun water feature.
 Nature-based play encourages safe, unstructured, creative activity.
 It enhances physical and mental health while encouraging life-long conservation values.

 The AMPHITHEATER, made possible by the Fridley Lions Club, is located on a natural hillside with a capacity of 150 to 250 people.
 The convenient, forested setting is superb for weddings, concerts, and other community events.